EnFen/enfen.github.io/README.md

 ## Target audience
-As indicated in the 'Purpose' section. the target audience of the website is potential clients or employers seeking web development services.
-It is likely that they will be
+As indicated in the 'Purpose' section. the target audience of the website is potential clients or employers seeking web development services. though some of the site contains some 'fum stuff' that I hope might be appealing to anyone :}

 ## Tech stack
 The site was built using HTML5 for structure and SCSS/CSS3 for styling.
 Upon completion it was deployed through Git Pages.